Skip to content

 As a recent success achieved by meta-analysis, GBMI showed an example of the improvement of our understanding of diseases by taking advantage of large-scale meta-analyses.

-For more details, you check check here.
+For more details, you can check here.

 • review : Zeggini, E., & Ioannidis, J. P. (2009).
 Meta-analysis in genome-wide association studies.